 - There should be a buy in from the team, etc.

-Having said that, I recommend checking out the article: Why most KPIs don’t work and what to do about this.
+Having said that, I recommend checking out the article: 12 Steps KPI System.
 When reading, replace “KPI” with “KRI” and you can easily use all the same ideas and recommendations.